s-esposito/mega-sam/README.md

 # MegaSaM

-# 🚧 This repository is still not done being uploaded, please stand by. 🚧
+# 🚧 This repository is still not done and being uploaded, please stand by. 🚧

 [Project Page]() | [Paper]()